oconnor663/jacko.io/posts/snooze.md

 Note that the example in the Futurelock blog post can be fixed by dropping the cancelled future promptly, but the original but that motivated the whole article can't be fixed that way.

+---

+adding `poll_progress` to asynciterator would make buffered streams sound.